top of page

 Dec 2020

-Serves various Malay dishes, their Lontong stands out head and shoulders above the rest, and everyone else's.
+Serves various Malay dishes, their Lontong stands out head and shoulders above the rest

 The halal stall with the longest Q at Marine Terrace Hawker Centre, I decided to give this stall a try.
 I was in the Q wondering what to order, then I noticed that everyone around that place had a plate of lontong (rice made into a cube served in a curry with bean curd and some cabbage and long beans).